stitchdata/docs/_account-security/security/sso/azure-active-directory-single-sign-on-guide.md

       - title: "Configure the app's permissions"
         anchor: "configure-app-permissions"
         content: |
-          The last step to complete the app setup is to configure its permissions.

           1. Navigate back to your **Azure tenant's Overview page**.
 This will typically be the first link after **Home** in the breadcrumbs near the top of the page.
           2. In the left sidenav, click **Manage > App registrations**.
           3. In the **All applications** tab, click the app you created in [Step 1.2](#create-app).